Updated May 16, 2026

 Run Claude Code in a Mac app that holds its context

-Walk through how persistent sessions, one-click forking, and no auto-compacting change a long agent run, and where the May 2026 limit change actually bites.
+Walk through how persistent sessions, one-click forking, and no auto-compacting change a long agent run, and why a wrapper that signs in as your Claude account stays on the Claude Code meter that got doubled on May 6 instead of the third-party harness credit meter from May 14.

 Questions about the May 2026 Claude updates